-I spent a long time planning out the repairs and upgrades it needed: HVAC, a new door, new bathroom, new kitchen cabinets, new flooring, tile, appliances, paint, etc.
+I spent a long time planning out the repairs and upgrades it needed: HVAC, a new door, a new bathroom, new kitchen cabinets, new flooring, tile, appliances, paint, etc.

 When I contracted SimBLISSity, they were different from every other contractor I’d met with – they were EXCITED!
-It’s very uncommon to renovate a tiny home instead of build new, so most everyone couldn’t figure out why I wanted to change everything.
+It’s very uncommon to renovate a tiny home instead of building new, so most everyone couldn’t figure out why I wanted to change everything.
 I just did.
 It spoke to me, it was special.

-Three months later, including the last three days at the workshop when I worked my tail off with the crew to touch up paint, clean everything, and set all the decor, Juniper was born.
+Three months later, including the last three days at the workshop when I worked my tail off with the crew to touch up paint, clean everything and set all the decor, Juniper was born.
 The process was not without bumps or unforeseen issues, but we rolled with it.
 She was a labor of love indeed.
 Probably the most exciting worthwhile experience I’ve ever had.

 My Experience in the Juniper Tiny House

 I set off with a girlfriend this August to go check out Stacy’s ‘labor of love’ and revisit WeeCasa.
-Lyons is only an 80 minute drive from Denver!
+Lyons is only an 80-minute drive from Denver!

 While cute, the new Juniper looked rather simple from the outside, but once we opened the door and stepped inside, we were blown away.
 It was light, airy, open, and welcoming.
-I walked around surveying every little design detail – the subway tile in the (full sized!) shower, reclaimed wood, long narrow window in kitchen, and the sleek desk with leather chair to work at.
+I walked around surveying every little design detail – the subway tile in the (full-sized!) shower, reclaimed wood, the long narrow window in the kitchen, and the sleek desk with a leather chair to work at.
 The Juniper comfortably slept 4 people.
 The loft upstairs provided room to sit up in bed comfortably, and had two windows for cross ventilation in the summer.
 I loved the new set of stairs that were added which also allowed plenty of space for storage.

 WeeCasa Tiny House Resort

 The tiny house resort was just as cute as I remembered it.
 The manager walked me around some of the other homes too while I was there.
-That’s the fun part – seeing how different and inventive each of the designs are!
+That’s the fun part – seeing how different and inventive each of the designs is!
 I was drawn to all of the ones that SimBLISSity constructed; they had that same incredible attention to detail…and some even had a full bathtub!

-They had made a few changes since I had last been at the resort, including a community tiny home with grill, outdoor seating, and games.
+They had made a few changes since I had last been at the resort, including a community tiny home with a grill, outdoor seating, and games.

 One of the things I really love about the resort is that you can actually rent out the whole thing for a family reunion or wedding.
-Plus, they are open year-round and allow long term rentals in the winter.
+Plus, they are open year-round and allow long-term rentals in the winter.
 I sort of fantasize about renting out the Juniper for a month in the winter and working on a book there.
 One day…one day…

 A Gateway to Rocky Mountain National Park